Ann Belford Ulanov

-Ann Belford Ulanov is an American academic and psychotherapist.
+Ann Belford Ulanov is an American academic and Jungian Psychoanalyst.
 She is the Christiane Brooks Johnson Memorial Professor of Psychiatry and Religion at Union Theological Seminary in New York City and a Jungian analyst in private practice.

 Education and career

 Belford Ulanov graduated with a B.A. degree from Radcliffe College in 1959 and received M.Div. and Ph.D. degrees from Union Theological Seminary, in 1962 and 1967 respectively.
 She is an Episcopalian and her teaching and research are in psychiatry and religion, with a special interest in issues of prayer and the spiritual life, aggression, anxiety, fantasy and dream, identity, and the feminine.
 She also manages the lecture series in memory of her late husband, Barry Ulanov.

 Awards

 In 1996, she won the Oskar Pfister Award for religion and psychology.